Nudging to Change Workplace Behaviors

 What if you want Sales and Marketing to cooperate more effectively together?
 Or how do you ensure your culture becomes more customer centric?
 What if you want to increase team accountability?

-Sure, you could dictate the “what” and the ‘how”, but you are unlikely to get much positive response.
 After all, your sales and marketing teams have been at odds for years, your company has been purposefully treating customers transactionally to decrease your cost of service, and your goals are not clear enough to truly hold people accountable.

-If you want to use nudging to change workplace behaviors, think about how you can influence choices by making your desired behavior changes easy, attractive, social and timely.
+If you want to use nudging to change workplace behaviors, think about how you can influence choices by making your desired behavior changes easy, attractive, social, and timely.

 The Bottom Line